 The Traders Hotel is a beautiful five-star hotel with a Sky Bar and pool.
 From the Sky Bar, you can see a breathtaking view of the Petronas Towers.
 My lunch was 55MYR, which is a whopping $14USD.
 I mean, what did you expect?
 It is a five-star hotel, after all!
 But all jokes aside, with that price tag, I would say it’s necessary to stop by the Traders Hotel.

 Day 2: Chinatown, Sri Mahamariamman (Hindu temple), KL Bird Park and Petronas Towers Tour

 It’s easy and cheap to get around KL.
-It’s very cheap via teksi (Malay for taxi) and public transportation, so long as someone doesn’t try to scam you.
-Out of my numerous taxi rides I was only scammed twice!
+It’s very affordable via teksi (Malay for taxi) and public transportation, so long as someone doesn’t try to scam you.
+Out of my numerous taxi rides, I was only scammed twice!
 I would just say know where you’re going and show a driver a map if they act confused.
 My travel hack is to download an app called maps.me, it’s an app that lets you access the map of any city with or without data.
-It is available on all smartphones and it’s a lifesaver when you’re in a foreign country.
-All you have to do is download the map for the city you’re visiting and you’re good to go.
+It is available on all smartphones, and it’s a lifesaver when you’re in a foreign country.
+All you have to do is download the map for the city you’re visiting, and you’re good to go.

-The culture of KL was amazing.
-The main ethnic groups are Malay, Chinese and Indian.
-This makes KL a melting pot of cultures and because of that the food is some of the best I’ve ever had.
+The culture of KL was terrific.
+The main ethnic groups are Malay, Chinese, and Indian.
+This makes KL a melting pot of cultures, and the food is some of the best I’ve ever had.
 Everyone speaks English in KL, so that wasn’t something I worried about.
 Malaysia is also a predominantly Muslim country, so I would say be respectful of that.
-I felt safe and comfortable in KL, but I was on high alert for pick pockets.
+I felt safe and comfortable in KL, but I was on high alert for pickpockets.
 Oh, and always trust your gut – I got into a mildly sketchy situation while getting scammed by a crazy teksi driver!